nksglns/sportstastic/README.md

 $ php artisan sportdata:fetch
 ```

-Go to the public directory, and run the following command to link the public directory
+Go to the public directory, and run the following command to symlink the public directory

 ```bash
 $ ln -s ../storage/app/public public